Soft skills and emotional IQ have become buzzwords in the corporate environment.

 6. Use Simulations and Scenario-Based eLearning For Emotionally Safe Training

 Simulation eLearning and scenario-based learning opportunities are ideal for self-discovery as learners can experience the consequences of various choices and learn from them in a safe environment.
-It is not only physically safe, but emotionally safe.
+Simulators are not only physically safe, but emotionally safe.

 If you also include humor, rewards and you offer relevant content that promotes positive emotions, your learners will improve their neuro-agility and learning will be optimal.